marcinjahn/technology-notebook/src/docs/programming/dotnet/equality.md

 ## Hash Codes

-Has Codes are used in HashSets and Dictionaries to be able to retrieve elements efficiently.
+Hash codes are used in HashSets and Dictionaries to be able to retrieve elements efficiently.
 If two objects are equal they should have the same hash codes (or dictionaries might not work)!
 Therefore `Equals` and `GetHashCode` should rely on the same set of properties to get the result.